cognoscentai/cognoscentai.github.io/_posts/2020-01-24-model-based-policy-optimisation.md

 # Model Based Policy Optimisation

-Here's the table of contents:

-1. TOC
-{:toc}

 Model-based policy optimisation (MBPO) defines a general algorithm for guaranteeing monotonic policy improvement in policy search reinforcement learning.
 This algorithm resembles or subsumes several prior algorithms and provides a framework for theoretical analysis.
 From the theoretical analysis the authors design a practical model-based reinforcement learning that achieves state-of-the-art performance on continuous control benchmarks, comparable to model-free methods, with the sample efficiency of a model-based method.

 In Algorithm 1, we give the general algorithm for guaranteed monotonic policy improvement.